-In recent pieces, we predicted certain patterns for top cybersecurity threats, based on research from all around the world.
+In recent pieces, we predicted certain patterns for top cybersecurity and malware threats, based on research from all around the world.
 As we arrive at the last quarter of 2020, we decided to check on those predictions, as a sort of malicious software evaluation.

 Get those security measures ready, folks.
 It’s time for threat intelligence.

 If there ever is a race for the most complex and rapidly-growing cyber threat of the year, the clear winner would be phishing.
 Always looking for the weakest link, phishing has become the avenue of choice for most hackers looking for financial gain or an entry point to larger organizations.

 But why?
 Security researchers agree that the social climate was “a perfect storm” for social engineering attacks, phishing, and enterprise malware.
 As the COVID-19 pandemic spread, several things happened in the workplace.
 Workers left their safe office environments to coexist in unprotected, vulnerable networks.
 In some cases, BYOD (bring-your-own-device) policies were put in place.
 Remote workers with a lack of cybersecurity training became vulnerable to phishing attacks expertly crafted to resemble office logins, emails, and software.

 As for the common user, the outlook wasn’t different.
 Cybercriminals are using machine learning to learn about user behavior, triggering emotional distress with complex attacks.
 For example, phishing email or SMS campaigns, related to the COVID-19 pandemic or to the tense political climate in the US.